This post was updated in September 2019.

-How much does it cost to travel Australia?
+How much does it cost to go to Australia

-Check the infographic below for a full budget breakdown and read along for tips to save some money in Australia.
+Check the infographic below for our Australian budget breakdown and read along for tips to save money in Australia.

 Australia travel budget: important facts and figures

-• I quote prices in € and Australian Dollar (AUD).
-We traveled Australia in November and December 2017, the exchange rate at that time was €1 = 1,50 AUD.
-Of course the exchange rate varies, so this may be different now.
+- I quote prices in € and Australian Dollar (AUD).
+The exchange rate usually is around €1 = 1,50 AUD.
+Of course the exchange rate varies, check the most recent rates here.

-• My trip started in Cairns and ended in Melbourne.
-I’ll post our road trip itinerary to the blog as soon as possible.
+- My trip started in Cairns and ended in Melbourne.
+You can find our East Coast road trip itinerary here.

 Cost to travel Australia: our average daily expenses